pwin/owlready2/doc/class.rst

    >>> class DrugAssociation(Drug): # A drug associating several active principles ...     pass

-Owlready2 provides the 'is_a' attribute for getting the list of superclasses (__bases__ can be used, but with some limits described in :doc:`restriction`).
+Owlready2 provides the .is_a attribute for getting the list of superclasses (__bases__ can be used, but with some limits described in :doc:`restriction`).
 It can also be modified for adding or removing superclasses.

 ::